sealguy77/Connect-Prompt/Connect_Prompt.md

 ## Step 1: Ask Clarifying Questions

+1. **Core Priorities:** What are your core priorities for this Connect period?
+Please list each priority with a brief description of what it encompasses. (e.g., "Priority 1: Customer Experience - outcome-based plans, AI advisory" or "Priority 1: Innovation - new product development, patent submissions")

+2. **Additional Priorities:** Are there any organization-wide priorities you need to address? (e.g., D&I, Security, Compliance, Sustainability)

-1. **Non-Microsoft Environment:** Work in customer/partner/government systems not in Graph?
+3. **Non-Microsoft Environment:** Work in customer/partner/government systems not in Graph?
 Describe impact.

-2. **Calendar-Based Leadership:**
+4. **Calendar-Based Leadership:**
    - Events you organized but limited Graph meeting data shows? (customer sites, partner locations, secure environments)
    - Workshops, training sessions, or strategic meetings you facilitated?
    - Regular customer check-ins or stakeholder meetings you drove?
    - Project milestone meetings where you were the organizer/leader?

-3. **Ambiguous Contributions:** List unclear meetings/documents/projects.
+5. **Ambiguous Contributions:** List unclear meetings/documents/projects.
 Ask: role, contribution, outcome, location, collaborators, include as accomplishment?

-4. **Limited Evidence:** Items with limited Graph data but work indicators.
+6. **Limited Evidence:** Items with limited Graph data but work indicators.
 Ask: what delivered, where, outcomes, evidence location.

-5. **Security/Quality:** Contributions not fully documented?
+7. **Security/Quality:** Contributions not fully documented?
 Details on nature and impact.

-6. **Training:** Review Viva Learning/ESXP.
+8. **Training:** Review Viva Learning/ESXP.
 Ask: How applied?
 Impact?
 Additional training not captured?

-7. **Culture Behaviors (May Not Appear in Graph):**
+9. **Culture Behaviors (May Not Appear in Graph):**
    - **D&I:** 1-2 examples seeking diverse perspectives, allyship, mentorship, impact?
    - **Respect:** 1-2 moments demonstrating respect, handling challenges professionally, result?
    - **Integrity:** 1-2 examples transparency, ethical decisions, honest communication, outcome?